Iakl/iaklogger/README.md

 # iaklogger
-A (very) simple logger for python.
-Nothing fancy, basic functionality to start working right ahead
+## A (very) simple logger for python.

+Nothing fancy, basic functionality to start working right ahead.
 Some examples below to understand the usage:

 ### EXAMPLE 1: Printing by default